AnandChowdhary/writing/honors-biology.md

 ## Introduction

 #### definition of consciousness
-Consciousness is what allows us to be aware both of our surroundings and of our own inner state. [^fn1]
+In general, consciousness is what allows us to be aware both of our surroundings and of our own inner state (Robert van Gulick, 2014 [1]).
+The term "consciousness" used with a diversity of meanings, and applied both to whole organisms — creature consciousness — and to particular mental states and processes — state consciousness (Rosenthal 1986, Gennaro 1995, Carruthers 2000).

+#### creature consciousness

+An animal, person or other cognitive system may be regarded as conscious in a number of different senses: sentience, wakefulness, self-consciousness, "what it is like"

+#### state consciousness

 Philosophers and scientists struggle to define consciousness.
 Different schools and ideas compete with one another, but no one has come close to figuring it out.
 In this fuzzy area, consciousness and intelligence are also related, although they are not the same.